+You can currently catch Vivien in the feature film Clouds streaming on Disney + and in the comedy series New Eden (Crave TV).
 Last year, Vivien starred alongside her sister, Hannah Endicott-Douglas, in her first co- written short film, Eilid & Damh, which premiered at the Toronto After Dark Film Festival in October.
-You can currently catch Vivien in a recurring role on the comedy series New Eden airing on Crave TV.

 Vivien was nominated for an ACTRA Outstanding Performance Award for her work in the feature film The Shape of Rex,